4n4c0nd4RSA/luno_trader/README.md

 - [Luno API](https://www.luno.com/en/developers/api) for providing the cryptocurrency trading platform and API.

 ## Disclaimer
 This project is for educational purposes only.
 Trading cryptocurrencies carries a high level of risk, and you should carefully consider your investment objectives, level of experience, and risk appetite before engaging in such activities.
+The authors are not responsible for any financial losses incurred through the use of this software.
 Use this bot at your own risk.